 Once you have an understanding of how different scales are constructed, you can move onto identifying and playing these notes on your fiddle.

-If you look at your fiddle, the strings are tuned to the notes G D A and E. The D scale will start on the D string.
+If you look at your fiddle, the strings are tuned to the notes G (the thickest string) D A and E (the thinnest string).
+The D scale will start on the D string.
 You might hear this referred to as playing an ‘open D’, which means the D string, with no fingers placed on it.

 As a fiddle has no frets, we need to learn where to place the fingers on the fingerboard, in order to create the notes in the scale.
 Placing a finger on a string has the effect of shortening the section of the string that will vibrate when it is bowed.
-The shorter the string is, the higher the pitch will be of the note produced.
+Shortening the string makes the pitch of the note higher.

 The diagram below shows the strings of the fiddle from above, and indicates where to place each finger on the string to play a scale of D major.
 You can see from this that the space between the fingers on the fingerboard isn’t even – these gaps relate to whether there is a tone or a semi-tone difference between the notes we’re playing.
 So the gap between the 2nd and 3rd finger is much smaller, because each of these jumps ( F# to G, and C# to D) is only a semitone.